2exp3/cv/content/publication/numdist2020/index.md

 ---
-title: "Time to Shine: Reliable Response-Timing Using R-Shiny for Online Experiments (preprint)"
+title: "Running Online Behavioral Experiments Using R: Implementation of a Response-Time Decision Making Task as an R-Shiny App (preprint)"
 authors:
 - admin
 - Guillermo Solovey